Duality of Channel Encoding and Decoding - Part I: Rate-1 Binary Convolutional Codes: Linear Presentation of Backward Decoding of Rate-1 Convolutional Codes

 For a feedback only convolutional (FBC) code, we can prove that backward decoding does not contribute to the MAP calculation.
 The BCJR MAP decoding is exactly the same as the forward decoding.
 This is summarized in the following Theorem.

-\textbf{Theorem 5 - Decoding duality of a feedback only convolutional (FBC) code:} For a FBC code, generated by a generator polynomial $g_{FBC}(x)=1/q(x)$, the MAP forward decoding is in fact equivalent to the BCJR MAP decoding.
-Its log-domain SISO decoder can be simply implemented by the dual encoder for the MAP forward decoding with the inverse generator polynomial of $g_{FBC}(x)$, given by $q_{FBC}(x)=1/g_{FBC}(x)$.
+\textbf{Theorem 5 - Linear presentation of decoding of a feedback only convolutional (FBC) code:} For a FBC code, generated by a generator polynomial $g_{FBC}(x)=1/q(x)$, the MAP forward decoding is in fact equivalent to the BCJR MAP decoding.
+Its log-domain SISO decoder can be simply implemented by the dual encoder of the MAP forward decoding with the inverse generator polynomial of $g_{FBC}(x)$, given by $q_{FBC}(x)=1/g_{FBC}(x)$.

 Proof: See Appendix D. \\

 From Theorem 5, we can see that the MAP decoder of a FBC code can be implemented by its dual encoder using shift registers.
 This significantly reduces the decoding complexity.